ialbert/plac/doc/plac_core.rst

 argument has a default: then it is equal to the stringified form of the default.

-Here is an example showing many of the features (copied from the argparse_ documentation):
+Here is an example showing all of the features, including the metavar, copied from the argparse_ documentation:

 .. include:: example10.py
    :literal: